patzly/grocy-android/README.md

 ## Compatibility

-Grocy Android requires at least Android 5 Lollipop.

-It also requires at least grocy 2.7.0 on your server.
+Grocy Android requires at least Android 5 (Lollipop) on your phone and at least grocy '2.7.0' on your server.

 ## Contribution